ddkasa/gh-random-star/README.md

 ```

 ```
+$ virtualenv -p python3.12 .venv
+$ source .venv/bin/activate
 $ pip install -r requirements.txt
 ```

-2. Setup GitHub API token as the `GITHUB_ACCESS_TOKEN` environment variable.
+2. Setup GitHub API token as the `GITHUB_ACCESS_TOKEN` environment variable. _If this is not setup it will use the public access point with lower rates._
 3. Run the script through `python github_random_star/main.py <flags>` or if using poetry `poetry run cli <flags>`

 ## Flags

-- `-a, --account` Name of the account to retrieve the starred items from.
+- `-a, --account` Username of the github account to retrieve the starred items from.
 - `-t, --total` Total amount of random items to pick.
 - `-r, --refresh` Whether to fetch new cached data or not.
+- `-m, --max-history` The amount of historic choices to cache.

 # License